22bcs10117abhi/22bcs10117abhi/README.md

 - 👋 Hi, I’m @Abhishek
 - 👀 I’m interested in Ruby on Rails
-- 🌱 I’m currently learning js, blockchain
+- 🌱 I’m currently learning javascript, blockchain
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on software
 - 📫 How to reach me 22bcs10117@gmail.com

 <!---